saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 ## Set (Variable)

-In Sauce Labs API Testing you can create the variables you need in a lot of different ways.
-The component you are looking for is the `SET (variable)`.
-This component has different modes that allow you to create the variable in different ways: `String`, `Data`, and `Language`.
+In Sauce Labs API Testing you can create variables in several different ways by using `SET (variable)`.
+This component has different modes that allow you to create variables in different ways, such as `String`, `Data`, and `Language`.

 <img src={useBaseUrl('img/api-testing/set-var-component.png')} alt="Set var component" />